 The grasslands of the Asian regions where the goats roam are also suffering.
 The increase in demand for cashmere came with the pressure to lower cost, and so a decrease in the price of the raw material.
 Herders now need more goats to produce the same amount of cashmere.
 More goats mean more mouths to feed and overpopulation is killing these lands: once green and unspoilt, these regions are quickly becoming deserts.
 This does not only affect these specific regions but creates an ecological imbalance for the planet.

 With concerns about climate change at the forefront of everyone’s minds these days, it is important to recognise the devastating effect cashmere production can have on the planet.
 In recent years, there has been an increase in the phenomenon unique to Mongolia known as a dzud.
 Basically, this is when a summer drought is followed by very cold and snowy winter.
 Not only does this impact quality of cashmere, but also causes the deaths of large swaths of the goats.
 Mongolian herders have been increasing the size of their herds, which in turn degrades the land even further.

 Cashmere production can also have a social impact.
-There’s a growing concern regarding the working conditions of cashmere goat herders, who have to handle the burden of continuously growing herds.
+There’s a growing concern regarding the working conditions of cashmere goat herders, who have to increase herd sizes to maintain their income as prices are driven down.
 Plus, we know that the fashion supply chain lacks transparency, and the cashmere industry is no exception.
 With the lowing costs of cashmere, farmers also face the risk of being underpaid, a common issue in fashion.

 What can we do?